cjprybol/reproducibility-via-singularity/README.md

 ln -s /Software/julia/julia /usr/local/bin
 ```

 Install [RTG core](http://realtimegenomics.com/products/rtg-core/). **NOTE** This software is license restricted.
-It's free for non-commercial academic use, but if you intend to use it commercially, you'll either have to buy a license or skip this installation.
+It's free for non-commercial academic use, but if you intend to use it commercially you'll have to buy a license (alternatively, just skip this installation).
 ```bash
 cd /Software
 wget --no-check-certificate https://github.com/RealTimeGenomics/rtg-core/releases/download/3.6.2/rtg-core-non-commercial-3.6.2-linux-x64.zip